 — X is 384+TK_bits or 640+TK bits from Table 11-4 (Cipher suite key lengths) depending on the AKM used

 PMK is the PMK from the PMKSA, either created from an initial FILS connection or from a cached PMKSA, when PMKSA caching is used.

+SPA is the STA’s MAC address and AA is the AP’s BSSID.

+SNonce is the STA’s nonce and ANonce is the AP’s nonce.

 If the negotiated AKM is 00-0F-AC-<ANA-1> or 00-0F-AC-<ANA-2>, FILS requires an additional element: a 13 octet AEAD counter to be part of the newly created PTKSA.
 The STA shall set the AEAD counter to 13 octets of zero and the AP shall set the first octet to the value 128 and the remaining octets to zero (i.e. the first bit of the AEAD counter is 1 and the rest of the bits in the counter are 0).
 To allow for proper processing, each side shall include the AEAD counter of the other as a peer's AEAD counter (see 11.11.2.5 (AEAD cipher mode)).
 AEAD counters are processed per 11.11.2.5 (AEAD cipiher mode for FILS).